PHeonix25/PHeonix25.github.io/_posts/2016-10-08-Getting-started-with-Jekyll-Part-4.md

 7. [Getting Started with Jekyll - Transitioning Content][ph-part7]
 8. [Getting Started with Jekyll - Launching your Site][ph-part8]

-## Disclaimer - this is for Windows.
+## Disclaimer - this is for Windows

 First of all, I want to say that this particular step and the advice below is designed for Windows (10, Home or Pro).
 If you're using a Mac, or Linux, or a VM, then there are plenty of other guides available for you and it might even be easier to "just get it up and running".
 The steps that I want to outline below cover off some of the "gotcha's" that I had getting this up and running on both `Docker for Windows` (on Windows 10 Pro) and `Docker Toolbox` (on Windows 10 Home).
 Where required I'll try and outline any differences, but I hope for you, following this, that everything *just works*.